caue-paiva/airflow_project/README.md

 :us:

-This project aims to **collect and update data on Crypto Tokens like like Bitcoin, Ethereum** and in the future Solana in the form of CSV files covering large periods of trading data.
+This project aims to **collect and update data on Crypto Tokens like like Bitcoin and Ethereum** (in the future also Solana) in the form of CSV files covering large periods of trading data collected from the [Binance US API](https://docs.binance.us/#introduction).

 Data collected includes: